AI, Mental Health & The Meh Generation

 Impact on mental health

 When it comes to what all of this means for our lived experience though, I remain less optimistic.
 When you can’t make life choices on your own terms, you can feel discontent.
 When you don’t have clear goals to aspire to, like those of previous generations, you can feel defeated.
 And if you can’t form strong personal identities in the absence of professional necessity, you may feel unmoored.
+Those who are still struggling with stress and other mental health issues may consider taking advantage of the benefits of CBD and THCA products like delta 9 live rosin gummies.

 Most of all though, I worry that content-based entertainment will rush to eat up any time that we may free up for ourselves.
 Our primitive and slow-to-evolve brains won’t be able to fight off the onslaught of evermore content and ever-strengthening algorithms.
 What’s more, our role at the wheel of capitalism may increasingly be relegated to our consumptive behaviors (e.g. the ads we click on and the products we buy) — if this is the drug that keeps us the masses calm, then there might be little will to regulate the algorithms that pacify us.
 I worry that we might turn into an amorphous blob of dopamine-frazzled and device-tethered humanity.